fresheneesz/bitcoinThroughputAnalysis/README.md

 The last two are most important.

 If the vast majority of the network is unable to protect against an invalid longer-chain, then everyone in the network is suceptible to an unwanted and unintentional change of consensus rules, which could potentially leech the majority of wealth onto a less secure branch.
 SPV nodes don't currently have any way to be aware of most types of consensus rules changes.
 Imagine 90% of Bitcoin users were using SPV nodes that couldn't tell if the longest chain contains invalid transactions or not.
 If the majority of miners decide to change the rules and add invalid transactions to their blocks, all of those users would start using that invalid chain.
 These people would not be moving on purpose, but would accidentally follow this new chain because they have no way of knowing that the chain is invalid.
 It's possible that enough people would hear about the rules change and understand enough about it to eat any loss (for the day or two they were on the wrong chain) and switch back.
 But it seems equally likely that people would simply do nothing and stay on the new chain, either because they assume they have no control, they don't understand what's going on, they've been tricked into thinking its a good idea, or any number of other reasons.
-This is why its imperative that a strong majority of users run clients that can discover whether the longest chain is valid or not.
+This is why its imperative that a strong majority of users run clients that can automatically discover whether the longest chain is valid or not.

 Many of these problems can be solved, but the last one is fundamental and cannot be solved.
 Light nodes will always be more vulnerable in an eclipse attack.
 Its certainly possible that it can be effectively solved by reducing the likelyhood of an eclipse attack so there's no significant likelyhood of one being successful.